Christopher Battalino

 Christopher Battaglia (February 18, 1908 – July 25, 1977) better known as Battling Battalino, was an American Undisputed Featherweight boxing champion.
 Born in Hartford, Connecticut, Battalino engaged in 88 bouts during his career, of which he won 57 (23 knockouts), lost 26, and drew 3.
 He was managed by Hy Malley and Lenny Marello.
 He was inducted into the International Boxing Hall of Fame in 2003.

 Early life and amateur boxing career

 Christopher Battaglia was born on February 18, 1908, to an Italian family in Hartford, Connecticut.
 The son of Italian immigrants, he never attended high school, but worked in a typewriter factory and labored in the tobacco fields.

 A good amateur boxer, Battalino won the National AAU featherweight championship in Boston in 1927.
 He had fifty-nine amateur bouts, knocking out forty-six of his opponents.

 Professional boxer

-As a professional, Battalino would become known as a courageous and rugged fighter with good inside boxing abilities.
-He was not known for a disciplined and studied boxing technique, but rather, a strong and relentless attack.

 Taking the world featherweight championship from André Routis, September, 1929

 Battalino became a professional boxer in June 1927.
 His first big win came on July 26, 1929, when he upset NBA world bantamweight champion "Panama" Al Brown on a 10-round decision in Hartford, Connecticut.
 Battalino knocked Brown down for a short count in the third.
 He won the first four rounds, and held his own through the remaining six.